garywei944/FMol/README.md

 ## Todo
 As we can tell from the descrption, there would be 3 parts of the project(molecule, protein, and mol-x-protein).
-I have merged AlphaSMILES into the repo and it should works well if the environment sets up well.
-* Create `fmol.py`
+Now I stucked at reconstructing pdb protein tertiary structure from contact map.
+* Research on [Tinker](https://dasher.wustl.edu/tinker/) to reconstruct protein tertiary structure.
+* Add functions to reconstruct protein CASP-RR files in `fmol.py`.
 * Maybe, create visualized configurator to config `rnn` and `mcts` used in AlphaSMILES
-* Research on [Tinker](https://dasher.wustl.edu/tinker/) to reconstruct protein tertiary structure.

 ## Requirements